MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 1. When prompted, insert the credentials provided by the instructor.

    > [!NOTE]
    > The template provides three current VM sizes.
 Use **Standard_D2s_v5** first.
-If the deployment fails because the size is unavailable or Azure lacks capacity, delete **AZ800-L0401-RG**, repeat Task 1 to recreate it, and rerun the deployment command with `-vmSize Standard_D2s_v6`.
-If that deployment fails for the same reason, delete and recreate the resource group, then retry with `-vmSize Standard_D2s_v7`.
+If the deployment fails because the size is unavailable or Azure lacks capacity, rerun the deployment in **AZ800-L0401-RG** with `-vmSize Standard_D2s_v6`.
+If necessary, retry with `-vmSize Standard_D2s_v7`.
+If a retry fails because an existing or partially deployed resource causes a conflict, delete **AZ800-L0401-RG**, repeat Task 1 to recreate it, and rerun the deployment with the selected VM size.

    >**Note**: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment should take about 5 minutes.